jeffreyyourman/AdventureTracker/README.md

+Navigate into tracks
-go into tracks run npm start to start the client
+1) Run `npm start` to start the client

-go into track-server and npm run dev.
-This runs nodemon and starts the application in dev mode.
+2) Then navigate into track-server and run `npm run dev`.
+This runs nodemon and starts the application inside dev mode.